1972–73 Memphis Tams season: ABA Draft

-Weirdly enough, as of 2025, there has been no official draft records for the first five rounds of the 1972 ABA draft specifically, while every other round after that point has been properly recorded by basketball historians otherwise.
+As of 2025, there has been no official draft records for the first five rounds of the 1972 ABA draft specifically, while every other round after that point has been properly recorded by basketball historians otherwise.
 Because of the strange dispersity of draft picks not being properly recorded this year after previously being fully recorded in the previous year's draft and the number of rounds potentially being off for even the players being selected this year, the recorded players selected in this year's draft will be marked with a ? for the pick number in particular (as well as certain round numbers, if necessary) in order to showcase the awkward display currently going on with the 1972 ABA draft year in particular (though what is known is that Memphis ended up forfeiting their original #2 pick of the draft due to the Pros signing Larry Cannon from the Denver Rockets sometime after the 1971 ABA draft, which resulted in the team's forfeiture of that selection (ironically, Memphis would also be victims of having an ABA signing a player of interest on their end with multi-time ABA All-Star Jimmy Jones signing a deal with the Utah Stars after that same draft, which caused Utah to lose their own first round pick as well)).
 However, if any changes come up to where a proper, official recording of the 1972 ABA draft gets released displaying both pick numbers and round numbers for where certain players got selected, please provide the updated (potential) draft ordering with a source confirming the round and pick numbers included here.